 Applied Cognitive Science and Human Factors—MS, PhD

-- According to a 2005 salary survey conducted by the Human Factors and Ergonomics Society, the mean annual base salary is approximately $92K for a master's level profession and $105K for persons holding a doctorate.
-Doctoral-level consultants are reported as earning an average of $175K annually.
+- According to a 2013 salary survey conducted by the Human Factors and Ergonomics Society, mean total annual salary is approximately $105K for a master's level professionals and $136K for persons holding a doctorate.
+Doctoral-level consultants are reported as earning an average of $209K annually.

-- Expertise in Michigan Tech's Department of Cognitive and Learning Sciences is in the areas of human memory, perception, attention, and cognition.
+- Expertise in Michigan Tech's Department of Cognitive and Learning Sciences is in the areas of usability, decision making, perception, attention, and computational modeling.

 Graduate Programs in Applied Cognitive Science and Human Factors

 The graduate program is offered by the Department of Cognitive and Learning Sciences.
-The program integrates the knowledge of human experts (cognitive scientists) and built systems experts (computer scientists and engineers) in an effort to optimize human performance, health, safety, and/or habitability.
+The program integrates the knowledge of human experts (cognitive scientists) and built systems experts (computer scientists and engineers) in an effort to optimize human performance, health, safety, well-being, and/or sustainability.

-The program is a research-intensive curriculum, which includes a core in psychology and research methods.
-Students select an area of specialization in which to focus their elective course work and their dissertation research.
+The research-intensive curriculum provides a wide breadth of training for scientist-practitioners, including a core in psychology, research methods and quantitative modeling.
+Students select an area of specialization in which to focus their elective course work and their research.
 The doctoral program requires a minimum of 72 credit hours.
-The MS degree is acquired by completing a minimum of 32 credits including core courses and six credits of required research.
+The MS degree requires a minimum of 32 credits.